 Pineapple guava is primarily a warm-weather plant, but it can tolerate temperatures as low as 15 degrees, and in fact, it produces better fruit when exposed to cold temperatures.
-It grows best in locations with cool winters and moderate summers with temperatures ranging between 80 and 90 degrees, and while it needs a steady supply of water for good fruit production, it's drought tolerant and will survive in a dry climate.
+It grows best in locations with cool winters and moderate summers with temperatures ranging between 80 and 90 degrees, and while it needs a steady supply of water for good fruit production, it's drought-tolerant and will survive in a dry climate.
 It's an ideal plant for the entire West Coast, the East Coast as far north as Virginia and the central states as far north as Missouri.

 When Should You Plant Pineapple Guava?

 Because pineapple guava is more tolerant of cold than heat, you can plant it in the fall in areas without harsh winters.
-In areas with freezing temperatures, it should go in the ground as soon as possible after the last frost to give it time to get established before the hot weather arrives.
+In areas with freezing temperatures, it should go in the ground as soon as possible after the last spring frost to give it time to get established before the hot weather arrives.

 Soil, Sunlight and Water Recommendations for Pineapple Guava

 Soil should be slightly acidic to neutral with a pH between 5.5 and 7.0.
 If the soil is too alkaline, the plant can't absorb phosphorous, which affects chlorophyll production, and the leaves turn yellow.
 The leaves also need plenty of sunlight, so the plants should be in full sun.
-They will tolerate partial shade, but fruit production will suffer.
+Plants will tolerate partial shade, but fruit production will suffer.

 How to Propagate Pineapple Guava